-Data linkage is a technical processes within data integration by which identifying information from different sources is used to identify records relating to the same unit.
+Data linkage is a technical process within data integration by which identifying information from different sources is used to identify records relating to the same unit.

 Within the AIHW, we tend to use these terms interchangeably.

-within the minw, we tend to use these terms interchangeably.

 This methodology typically re-uses existing data and is non-intrusive because it avoids the need to re-contact people whose information has already been collected.